 Windows 10 supports syncing email, contacts, and calendars with all major providers.
 However, Microsoft chooses to close it down to a handful of providers.

-A quick survey of the use of DNS SRV records for auto-configuration by email and calendar hosting service providers.
+A quick survey of the use of DNS SRV records for auto-configuration of email and calendar hosting services.
+Provider support is fairly good.

-Set up the Horde webmail and application suite on Linux.
-Step-by-step instructions to get it up and running.
+Step-by-step instructions for setting up the Horde webmail and application suite on Linux.